BaranDev/c-coding-game/README.md

 ## Enjoy the Game!

-We hope you enjoy playing the C Code Challenge Game.
+I hope you enjoy playing the C Code Challenge Game.
 Feel free to contribute, add new challenges, or make improvements to the game.
 Happy coding!

+##P.S.

+At this point there are nearly 20 questions for only 2 subjects.
+But i will add many more in the future!